 - 10 minutes

-- 2 cubes frozen spinach or 1/3 cup of packed fresh spinach, finely chopped
+- 1/3 cup of tightly packed fresh spinach, finely chopped

 - 3 heaped tablespoons besan flour